-There is no specific retirement plan for Thierry Pilenko as the Chairman and Chief Executive Officer.
-The Chairman and Chief Executive Officer is a beneficiary of the supplementary retirement plan for Group executives, with fixed contributions of 8% of gross annual compensation paid up to the 3^{rd} tranche, i.e., eight times the annual French Social Security ceiling.
-The contribution for 2012 amounted to \notin 23,278.
+In compliance with Article 23.2.6 of the AFEP-MEDEF Code, there is no specific retirement plan for Thierry Pilenko as the Chairman and Chief Executive Officer.
+The Chairman and Chief Executive Officer is a beneficiary of the supplementary retirement plan for Group executives, with fixed contributions of 8% of gross annual compensation paid up to the third tranche, i.e., eight times the annual French Social Security ceiling.

-The Chairman and Chief Executive Officer also benefits from the Company's existing supplementary retirement plan for Executive Committee (Excom) members: a retirement income guarantee of 1.8% per year of service, on the 4th tranche of gross annual compensation paid, i.e., exceeding eight times the French Social Security ceiling.
+The Chairman and Chief Executive Officer also benefits from the Company's existing supplementary retirement plan for Executive Committee (Excom) members: a retirement income guarantee of 1.8% per year of service, on the fourth tranche of gross annual compensation paid, i.e., exceeding eight times the French Social Security ceiling, which is compliant with the conditions established by Article 23.2.6 of the AFEP-MEDEF Code.
 In order to be eligible for the retirement plan, the minimum seniority to be taken into account is five years as Excom members, up to a limit of 15 years.
 The amount of gross compensation to which this retirement income guarantee applies corresponds to the average of the gross compensation, paid over the five financial years preceding the date of departure from the Company.
 The retirement income guarantee will only be due in the following events: a departure from the Company after his 60th birthday; a departure from the Company as a result of a 2nd or 3rd category disability (as defined under French law); a departure from the Company after his 55th birthday provided that such departure is not the result of gross misconduct or negligence (faute grave or faute lourde) on his part and that no professional activity is resumed between leaving the Company and receiving a pension under the general French Social Security scheme.